weinzed/Auto-File-Downloader-for-Newly-Formatted-PCs/README.md

 ## Drivers

-Unfortunately I couldn't add the automatic driver installer because everyone's video card brand and model is different, maybe I will add it in the future.
+Unfortunately I couldn't add the automatic driver installer because everyone's GPU brand and model is different, maybe I will add it in the future.

 ## Copyright